-Rezo is a movie told and painted by Rezo Gabriadze, a prolific Georgian artist, writer and creator of Marionette theatre.
-This autobiographical animated documentary raises questions and ideas about the deep humanity and kindness found during the uneasy times after WWII.
-Rezo himself is revisited by the vivid memories of when he was a lonely and shy boy.
-Surreal and abstract, his dreams see Stalin and Lenin meet him at school, frogs teach him to smoke and Leo Tolstoi guards him at the library.
+Rezo is an animated documentary movie told and painted by Rezo Gabriadze, a prolific Georgian artist, writer and creator of Marionette theatre.
+This autobiographical film raises questions and ideas about the deep humanity and kindness found during the uneasy times after World War II.
+Rezo is revisited by vivid memories of when he was a shy, lonely boy.
+Surreal and abstract, his dreams see Stalin and Lenin meeting him at school, frogs teaching him how to smoke and Leo Tolstoy guarding him at the library.
 Rezo’s is a story of the preservation of his unique and innocent sensitivity and his ability to find beauty within the madness.
-Rezo is producer Timur Bekmambetov’s second nomination as a producer for Best Animated Feature Film following The Snow Queen 2.
+Rezo is producer Timur Bekmambetov’s second nomination for Best Animated Feature Film following The Snow Queen 2.